Belchenkov/project-management-board-react/README.md

 # Project Management Board

-> Build a Dynamic Project Management Board with React and Suspense
+> Create a project management board PWA that uses React APIs such as Suspense and the HTML5 Drag and Drop API

 In the project directory, you can run: